-We are currently redesigning the Lewis International Law Center at the Harvard Law School to create a 21st century learning and work environment for students, faculty, and staff, as well as research affiliates and law clinic clients.
+We are currently redesigning the Lewis International Law Center at the Harvard Law School to create a 21st century learning and work environment.
+The space will be inhabited by students, faculty, and staff, as well as research affiliates and law clinic clients.

-The project adds to and transforms a 1959 modernist building originally designed by Shepley Bulfinch Richardson & Abbott with a new entrance, increased teaching and office space, a new circulation system, and high-performance facade.
-Metal and glass additions complement the original limestone, metal, and glass building and create a subtle dialog between old and new.
-A new floor is added to the top of the building and formerly opaque walls are opened up with glass to bring natural light into the core of the building.
+The original modernist building, designed in 1959 by Shepley, Bulfinch, Richardson, & Abbott, is modernized with a new entrance, increased teaching and office space, a new circulation system, and a high-performance facade.
+Metal and glass additions complement the original limestone, metal, and glass palette, creating a subtle dialog between old and new.
+An additional floor is built on top of the building and formerly opaque walls are opened up with glass to bring natural light into the core of the building.